-Your contacts with Legislators and others meeting the "lobbying" definitions described below must be included in Ecology's required reports to the Public Disclosure CommissionPDC.
+Your contacts with Legislators and others meeting the "lobbying" definitions described below must be included in Ecology's required reports to the PDC.
 If you are attending legislative meetings arranged by OCB Staff, you do not need to provide any additional information for inclusion in Ecology's PDC reports.
-However, if you participate in other reportable lobbying activities on behalf of the Chehalis Basin Board, you will need to notify OCB StaffOffice Manager of the activity so that it can be reported.
-Staff The OCB Office Manager Board support will send an Agency Lobbying
+However, if you participate in other reportable lobbying activities on behalf of the Chehalis Basin Board, you will need to notify OCB Office Manager of the activity so that it can be reported.
+The OCB Office Manager will send reminders to collect reportable information about such contacts.
+Reporting includes date, duration, contact, and purpose of the contact22.

-&lt;sup>19 You can request public records regarding the Chehalis Basin Board's work by filing a records request.
+19 You can request public records regarding the Chehalis Basin Board's work by filing a records request.
 All public record requests must be directed to the Department of Ecology Public Records Officer using one of these options.
 (1) Submit a request online; (2) Email your request to PublicRecordsOfficer@ecy.wa.gov; (3) Mail your request to the Public Records Officer at WA Dept. of Ecology's PO Box 47600 Olympia, WA 98504-7600

-&lt;sup>20 RCW 42.17.190 (recodified as RCW 42.17aA.635, effective January 2012)
+20 RCW 42.17A.
+See especially RCW 42.17A.635

-&lt;sup>21 Board members lobbying as individuals or representing another organization do not need to report this activity through the OCB.
-However, please mention this activity to the OCB Office Manager Board Coordinator, or OCB Director to avoid potential conflicts.
+21 Board members lobbying as individuals or representing another organization do not need to report this activity through the OCB.
+However, please mention this activity to the OCB Office Manager, or OCB Director to avoid potential conflicts.